 I’ve really enjoyed this upcycle challenge with Emmaus UK.
 I urge you to visit your local Emmaus or any charity store for that matter (if you dont already) when looking to upcycle furniture.
 It’s a great way to recycle AND give back to the community.

 You can read more about Emmaus UK here and all the amazing work they do!
+You can also check out some of my other bedroom makeover projects here:

 Here are some gorgeous dresser makeovers from our painting guru Contributor Patricia from The Wood Spa!